 Who doesn’t love an ice-cold margarita?
 With desert weather warming up and Cinco de Mayo around the corner, a few more are sure to pour throughout our valley.
-Ironically, I am writing this on National Margarita Day (Feb.
-22).
-Who knew this festive favorite had its own holiday?

 But most margaritas are filled with sugar from sweet and sour or citrus juices added.
 Even skinny margaritas, usually offered with agave, contain sugar and can taste too sweet.

 Introducing the sugar-free “Skinniest Margarita.”
 Made with lime juice, soda and stevia, this crowd-pleaser offers a less guilty pleasure.
 Guests love this house specialty I concocted (even those who don’t like stevia).

 Now, I’m a firm believer that the type of tequila matters.

 It doesn’t have to be the expensive stuff, but it’s worth checking out the tasting notes of each brand, which can range from whiskey to butterscotch.
 I recommend Añejo, which is aged and offers a deeper flavor.
 My husband prefers a tart taste and his favorite is Gran Orendain Extra Añejo (whiskey, caramel, vanilla notes).
 I prefer a sweeter taste and recommend Kirkland’s Tequila Añejo for its price point ($19.99) and profile (coconut, banana cream pie, butterscotch, sandalwood and fig).

 What you’ll need:

 - 8-ounce glass

 - 1/3 cup lime juice (freshly squeezed or unsweetened)